 And then there is Ben Cherington, who largely has been given a free pass by the Boston media because of his inoffensiveness and accessibility to reporters.
 Not being privy to this up-close exposure to his winning personality, I lost confidence in Cherington last off-season when he declined to make any major move to improve the Sox (evoking from Nick Cafardo the retort that it was too soon to judge him.
 Is now the time Nick?).

-Cherington proceeded to compound his off-season inertia by choosing to stand pat at the non-waiver trade deadline -- despite being "empowered" by Lord Lucchino to be bold.
+Cherington proceeded to compound his off-season inertia by choosing to stand pat at the non-waiver trade deadline-- despite being “empowered” by Lucchino to be bold.
 The problem is that it is not in Cherington’s nature to be bold.
 He seems physically, psychologically or congenitally incapable of being bold.
-He certainly talks a good game (he is always monitoring the situation, always engaged in doing due diligence, always weighing his options and always actively involved in pursuing all possible deals), but at the end of the day he does nothing.
+While he certainly talks a good game (he is always monitoring the situation, always engaged in due diligence, always weighing all options and always being actively involved in pursuing possible deals), at the end of the day he does nothing.
 He is all talk and no action.
 Yet a team that stands still is destined to go backwards.
-Ever since his elevation to GM, Cherington’s mantra (or is it Lucchino’s mantra that is simply being echoed by Cherington?) has been that there is nothing wrong with the Sox that a little fine tuning could not fix and, to his discredit, Cherington has stuck by his guns, acquiring on occasion marginally superior but more often marginally inferior spare parts while never pulling the trigger on a trade that might have been a season changer (although, to be fair, the Sox are probably better off with Cherington doing nothing given the fact that he has gotten the worse of virtually every trade he has made).
+Ever since his elevation to GM, Cherington’s mantra (or is it Lucchino’s mantra that is simply being echoed by Cherington?) has been that there is nothing wrong with the Sox that a little fine tuning would not fix and, to his discredit, Cherington has stuck by his guns, acquiring sometimes marginally superior but more often marginally inferior spare parts while never pulling the trigger on a trade that might have been a season changer (although, to be fair, the Sox are probably better off with Cherington doing nothing given the fact that he has gotten the worse of virtually every trade he has made).

 Cherington lacks the guts to stand up to Lucchino, who probably cannot contain his delight.
-He has managed to rid himself of his "rival" Theo and has replaced him with the perfect toady who, unlike Theo, is not willing to assert the inherent right of a GM to make player personnel decisions.
-While Cherington is to be faulted both for lacking the courage to stand up to Lucchino and for his inactivity on the trade front, he has also made two catastrophic decisions.
-The first, already discussed, was to convert Bard to a starter, and then sticking with this experiment after it had clearly run its course.
-The second was to elevate McClure, a failure as a pitching coach at KC who had been hired as a minor league instructor/scout. to be the Sox pitching coach.
+He has managed to rid himself of his “rival” Theo and replaced him with the perfect toady who, unlike Theo, is not willing to assert the right of a GM to make player personnel decisions.
+While Cherington is to be faulted both for lacking the courage to stand up to Lucchino and for his inactivity on the trade front, he has also made two disastrous decisions.
+The first, already discussed, was to convert Bard to a starter, and then sticking with this failed experiment after it had clearly run its course.
+The second was to elevate to serve as the Sox pitching coach McClure, a failure as a pitching coach at KC who had been hired to be a minor league instructor/scout..
 Yikes!
-As has now been recognized, albeit four months late, McClure was another disaster in wwaiting.
-He lacked the insight to diagnose the reasons why his pitchers were under-performing as well as the communication skills to convey to them or to Valentine how the staff might address their problems.
+As has now been recognized, albeit four months late, McClure was another disaster in the making.
+He lacked the insight to diagnose the reasons why his pitchers were under-performing as well as the communication skills to convey to them or to Valentine how they might address their problems.
 Thank goodness McClure has now been fired but who will fire Cherington?
 Why can’t Sox executives own up to their mistakes and do something about them?

 On the other hand, Valentine has caused far too much internal strife to be let off lightly.
-He either is unable or unwilling to communicate with his players or coaches.
+He either is unable or unwilling to communicate with his players.
 He speaks without thinking to the media, making public that which should be kept private, most notably in the cases of Youk and Middlebrooks but there were probably others about which we have yet to learn.